glenn-mcguinness/gene_machine/README.md

 ## Directory

-Our project is organized in subdirectories for different componenet related to data, writing, analysis, etc...
+Our project is organized in subdirectories for different components related to data, writing, analysis, etc...
 Please see the subdirectories for relevant information.